Nickson2511/Hospital-Health-Record-system-python/README.md

               Locate the py file.
           Then open the file via python IDLE or any IDE that supports python language.
-          Run the py file to launch the program.
+          Run the .py file to launch the program.

-          Feel free to reuse the project to your needs, you can aso update this project to become one of the deadly developed system in the world and to be used by larger Health organizations like World Health Organizations which can find this system effective and supportive, Remember to put a star in the project above to be one of the best project  i have developed in python for any project enquiry email me at okwembanickson3525@gmail.com
+          Feel free to reuse the project to your needs, you can also update this project to become one of the deadly developed system in the world and to be used by larger Health organizations like World Health Organizations which can find this system effective and supportive, Remember to put a star in the project            above to be one of the best project  i have developed in python. for any project enquiry email me at

+          okwembanickson3525@gmail.com

           Happy coding Happy Hacking too!!!